I get asked a lot of questions online and throughout my day. So I put the most common questions and answers on this page.

 I represent a brand or company, can we work with you?

 I’m always open to discovering new products and interesting opportunities.
-Contact me here and please be as descriptive as possible, providing links and any other pertinent info.
+Contact me here.

 If you’re pitching me to create a video/article about your product(s) and don’t have a monetary budget to account for my team and I’s hard work, you’ll be wasting your time.
 I never do collaborations for affiliate sales, product trade or “mutual promotion”.